 Other types of mortgages which may be suitable:

-Ascot Mortgages are highly experienced UK mortgage brokers, we have access to the whole of the market to source and secure the best mortgage deals for our clients.
+Ascot Mortgages are highly experienced UK mortgage brokers, and we are able to source and secure the best mortgage deals for our clients.
 If a right to buy mortgage is not suitable for you, or would like to look at other mortgage products please ask us about 95% LTV mortgages, 90% mortgages and our specialist mortgages for first time buyers.
 Please contact us for a free consultation and free mortgage match, and Ascot Mortgages can search for the best mortgage deals for you to make sure you get the cheapest and most suitable mortgage.